nmstate/nmstate.github.io/devel/yaml_api.md

    nmstate backend always set `lock cwnd`.
 If you want to modify existing `cwnd`, like modifying other route properties, you need to mark old route as `state: absnet` and append new route.
+ * `vrf-name`: String.
+Store the route to the route table which specified VRF is binding to.

 ## Route Rules